satori-com/tcpkali/doc/tcpkali.man.md

 :   Limit number of new connections per second.
     Default is 100 connections per second.

---connect-timeout *Duration*
+--connect-timeout *Time*
 :   Limit time spent in a connection attempt.
 Default is 1 second.

---channel-lifetime *Duration*
+--channel-lifetime *Time*
-:   Shut down each connection after *Duration* seconds.
+:   Shut down each connection after *Time* seconds.

 --channel-bandwidth-upstream *Bandwidth*
 :   Limit single connection bandwidth in the outgoing direction.